solar2d/plugins.solar2d.com/README.md

 https://github.com/coronalabs/com.coronalabs-plugin.unityads/releases/download/v2/2019.3497-android.tgz
 ```

+### Note: If you add a description and website infomation to your github repo, it will display on the Solar2D Plugin Directory

 ## Errors

 Some vendors choose to run their own store, and host plugins there.
 For them, they can specify their own custom error message with link to their store.
 Example is `plugins/tech.scotth_plugin.classKit.json`: